 Fortunately, there are several ways women can be proactive about their breast health, such as:

 Clinical Breast Exams (CBE): These exams are usually performed by a healthcare provider during your physical exam to check for breast problems.
-Women should receive a CBE every 1 to 3 years between the ages of 29 and 39.
+Women should receive a CBE every 1 to 3 years between age 25-39.
+Women age 40 and older should receive a CBE every year.

 Breast cancer occurs when cells in the breast grow uncontrollably, damaging the surrounding tissue and interfering with the normal functions of the breast.
 These cancerous cells can also spread to the rest of the body.
 Banner MD Anderson Cancer Center provides a comprehensive breast program that provides screenings, diagnosis, treatment and recovery support.

-Screenings for breast cancer are usually fully covered by most insurance providers and include mammograms.
+Screenings for breast cancer are usually fully covered by most insurance providers.
+All insurance plans completely cover screening mammograms, with no out-of-pocket costs.
+All women age 40 and older should have a mammogram once per year.
 Women ages 25 to 29 should get a clinical breast exam every 1 to 3 years.
-Women 40 and older should get a clinical breast exam and mammogram every year.

 If breast cancer is diagnosed, the world-renowned team at Banner MD Anderson treats all types of breast cancer with a multidisciplinary approach.
 Breast cancer treatment options depend on several factors, including the stage and type of cancer and overall health conditions.